Gigaton11/Weatherman/README.md

-# Weather Dashboard
+# Weatherman 🌍

-ASP.NET Core Weather application with OpenWeatherMap integration, caching, and AWS DynamoDB-backed user favorites.
+Weather forecast application made with ASP.NET Core and OpenWeatherMap's Api.
+User favorites are stored on AWS DynamoDB-backed.

 ## Features